Personas & Scenario-based Learning

 Family & Community

 A widow, Bernie lives alone in a walkable neighborhood and volunteers as a reading mentor at the local elementary school.
-Her son lives out of state and checks in often.
-She also participates in a church quilting group and recently started teaching some of the other women how to use Canva to make posters for bake sales.
+Her son lives out of state and checks in with her often.
+She also participates in a quilting group at church and recently started teaching some of the other women how to use computer graphic design software to make posters for bake sales.

 79